t0mk/rocketreport/README.md

 # Rocketreport

 Rocketreport is a tool that fetches stats about Rocketpool node and other crypto data.
-It can then send it over Telegram.
+It can then send a report over Telegram.

 The motivation was to get regular updates about Rocketpool node to phone.
 Telegram seemed least bad.
 I'm open to implement other channels too.